sapitando/ddns_script/README.md

 A simple script to update on Dynv6 platform.

-A file with the zones and token must be created, and passed as an argument to the script.
+A file with the zones and tokens must be created and passed as an argument to the script.

 Example: